Krysiek/CuteDancer/README.md

 ## About CuteDancer

 CuteDancer is a .unitypackage dedicated to use on [VRChat](https://hello.vrchat.com/) avatars.
 It contains dance animations that can be played in sync together with other players who have the package installed on their avatars.
+[You can try it on public avatars here.](https://vrchat.com/home/world/wrld_deb6ff93-c907-4d16-92d0-911758135c70)

 ![promo anim](docs/images/cutedancer.gif)